← Back to Blog

 Summarize my week based on these notes: [paste notes]

 What did I accomplish?
-What stalled?
-What should carry forward?
+What stalled and why?

 I need to decide between: [option A] and [option B]

-Give me a pros/cons table and a recommended decision with rationale.
+Give me: a side-by-side pros/cons table, a recommended

-1 sentence I could say to my boss, and 2 follow-up questions
+2. One sentence I could say to my boss or client

 // 8.
 Draft Polisher